Skip to main content

 2025.02.07 Complaint - San Francisco v.
 Trump

-Several jurisdictions—City and County of San Francisco, Santa Clara County, Portland, King County, and New Haven—sued President Trump alleging that EO 14159, as well as the related DOJ memo threatening withholding of federal funding to sanctuary cities, are unconstitutional and violate federal law.
-San Francisco v.
+The City and County of San Francisco, Santa Clara County, Portland, King County, and New Haven sued President Trump, alleging that the threats to withhold federal funding from so-called sanctuary jurisdictions in Section 17 of EO 14159 and a related February 5, 2025 DOJ memo are unconstitutional and violate federal law.
+City and County of San Francisco v.
 Trump, No. 3:25-cv-01350 (N.D.
 Cal.).

 **Link to case here.
 See litigation note above**